 About Foucault’s four aspects of subjectivation

-Recently I published the article ‘With Foucault on subjectivation, seduction, and technology’ (as the English translation of the Dutch title would read).
-It is about the question what the posthumously published book Confessions of the Flesh adds to Foucault’s approach of subjectivation, and its application in the domain of ethics and technology.
+Recently I published the article ‘With Foucault on subjectivation, seduction, and technology’ (as the English translation of the Dutch title would read) (see special issue and my contribution).
+My article is about the question what the posthumously published book Confessions of the Flesh adds to Foucault’s approach of subjectivation, and its application in the domain of ethics and technology.
 The article is not only about the content of Confessions of the Flesh, but an important part is about Foucault’s angle of research, which in his late work shifts from ‘knowledge’ and ‘power’ to ‘subjectivation’.
 In Foucault’s very last books he applies a fourfold framework of subjectivation.

 See a provisional translation of excerpts from the article concerning the four aspects of subjectivation:

-Earlier I coped with the fourfold scheme in the following places:
+Earlier I coped with the fourfold scheme in the following texts (in English):